mathias-brandewinder/mathias-brandewinder.github.io/_posts/2025-10-22-count-distinct-items-with-cvm-algorithm.md

 use_math: true
 ---

-I came across this [post on the fediverse][1] the other day, pointing to a very [interesting article][2] explaining the [CVM algorithm][3].
+I came across this [post on the fediverse][1] the other day, pointing to an [interesting article][2] explaining the [CVM algorithm][3].
 I found the algorithm very intriguing, and thought I would go over it in this post, and try to understand how it works by implementing it myself.

-The CVM algorithm, named after its creators, is fairly recent (2023).
-It is a procedure to count the number of distinct elements in a collection.
+The CVM algorithm, named after its creators, is a procedure to count the number of distinct elements in a collection.
 In most situations, this is not a hard problem.
 For example, in F#, one could write something like this: